TomHAnderson/graphql-complete-index/README.md

 }
 ```

-When this query is ran the first time, the value of `initialValue` will be used.
+When this query is run the first time, the value of `initialValue` will be used.
 In the case of the GraphQL Complete Connection Model this may be `MA==` (0 in base64) so the query will return records one through ten.

 Iterating Queries with `increment`
 ----------------------------------

 For GraphQL instances that do not use the GraphQL Complete Connection Model, incrementing the `initialValue` may be used.
 To do this, the `initialValue` field must be a numeric string and `cursorDataType` must be `Int`.
-For each iteration the current `$cursor` value is incremented by the `increment`.
+For each iteration, the current `$cursor` value is incremented by the `increment`.

 ```graphql
 query Robot($cursor: Int!) {